dekuNukem/RGBeeb/README.md

 Yep, they literally nicked the motherboard from a BBC Micro and built their own computer around it!

-Despite the humble root, the Torch Communicator was a fairly advanced machine, having a Z80 co-processor running CP/M with networking capabilities, and it was the [first microcomputer](https://nosher.net/archives/computers/micro_decision_1982-05_002) to be fully approved by British Telecom for connection to the telephone and Telex network, in 1982!
+Despite the humble root, the Torch Communicator was a fairly advanced machine, having a Z80 co-processor running CP/M with networking capabilities, and it was the [first microcomputer](https://nosher.net/archives/computers/micro_decision_1982-05_002) to be fully approved by British Telecom to connect to the telephone and Telex network, in 1982!

 Torch Computer went on to develop their [own machines](https://en.wikipedia.org/wiki/Torch_Computers#Torch_Triple_X) later.
 But this is a great example of building upon an existing computer to expand its capabilities.